Skip to main content

 • Leadership in healthcare

 For 20 consecutive years, U-M Health has earned recognition from Practice Greenhealth as a sustainable healthcare organization.
-The three honors in 2023 include Greenhealth Emerald Award, Circles of Excellence Awards in Greening in the OR, and Energy.
+In 2024, U-M Health honors included Circles of Excellence Awards for leadership and Greening in the OR, and a Greenhealth Emerald Award in recognition of the system's continuous commitment to sustainability, resilience and culture.

 • Green anesthesia